Assen Vassilev

-Assen Vaskov Vassilev (Асен Васков Василев, born 9 September 1977) is a Bulgarian politician and economist who served as Deputy Prime Minister of Bulgaria from 2021 to 2022 and as Minister of Finance on three occasions from 2021 to 2024.
+Assen Vaskov Vassilev (Асен Васков Василев /bg/; born 9 September 1977) is a Bulgarian politician and economist who served as Deputy Prime Minister of Bulgaria from 2021 to 2022 and as Minister of Finance on three occasions from 2021 to 2024.
 A member of the PP party, which he co-founded with Kiril Petkov and currently leads on his own after Petkov’s resignation.
 He is currently serving as Member of the National Assembly.

 Education

 Vassilev earned a degree in economics from Harvard University in 2000 and continued studies at Harvard Business School.

 Professional career

 Vassilev is a co-founder and president of Everbeard, an airline ticket pricing company.
 It is partly funded by the Singapore National Research Fund and the first Skype investor.

 Vassilev was the co-founder and director of the Centre for Economic Strategy and Competitiveness.
 He is a lecturer in the Program for Economic Growth and Development, a branch of Sofia University “St. Kliment Ohridski” and with the Centre for Strategy and Competitiveness of Harvard Business School.

 From 1999 to 2004, Vassilev worked as a consultant for Monitor Group in the US, Canada, Europe, and South Africa.
 He managed marketing and strategic development projects for large international companies in the fields of telecommunications, energy, mining, insurance, and several major consumer goods manufacturers.